francjerez/procrustes/README.md

 # Procrustes

-Procrustes is a tiny, clean and heavily-commented NumPy-powered script originally designed to average facial landmarks.
+A tiny, clean and heavily-commented NumPy-powered script originally designed to average facial landmarks.

 ## Details